HistoryThis section has been translated automatically.

 LocalizationThis section has been translated automatically.

-90% of the malformations affect the capillitium (about 45% the parietal region); less frequently, the face, rertroauricular region, neck, trunk or genitals are affected.
-An absolute (negligible) rarity is the occurrence in the mucous membrane region.
+90% of the malformations affect the capillitium (about 45% the parietal region); more rarely in descending frequency the face, retroauricular region, neck, trunk or genitalia are affected.
+An absolute (negligible) rarity is the occurrence in the mucosal region.

 Clinical featuresThis section has been translated automatically.